Hyperion-BT/helios-loader/README.md

 				exclude: /node_modules/,
 				use: [
 					{
-						loader: path.resolve("./loader.js"),
+						loader: "@hyperionbt/helios-loader",
 						options: {
-							emitTypes: true // must be true when imporing in typescript }
+							emitTypes: true // must be true when importing Helios scripts in Typescript }
 					}
 				]